 Scientology cruise ship quarantined in St. Lucia after measles case

-San Juan, Puerto Rico — Authorities in the eastern Caribbean island of St. Lucia have quarantined a cruise ship after discovering a confirmed case of measles aboard.
-Dr. Merlene Fredericks-James, the island's chief medical officer, told The Associated Press on Thursday that the ship is still in port and that no one has been allowed to leave it.
+Authorities in the eastern Caribbean island of St. Lucia have quarantined a cruise ship after discovering a confirmed case of measles aboard.
+Dr. Merlene Fredericks-James, the island's chief medical officer, said Thursday that the ship is still in port and that no one has been allowed to leave it.

-"One infected person can easily infect others," she said in a public statement.
+"Whilst in our ports, we will continue to monitor and will not allow disembarkation, given the contagious nature of the disease," she said in a statement provided to CBS News, adding that the ship was free to leave St. Lucia if it chooses.

-An official with St. Lucia's Marine Police who declined to provide their name because they were not authorized to speak to the media identified the ship as Freewinds.
-Saint Lucia Coast Guard Sgt.
-Victor Theodore also told NBC News the ship's name is Freewinds.
+Fredericks-James identified the infected person as a female crew member who is in stable condition.
+She said the ship's doctor has requested 100 doses of the measles vaccine and that St. Lucia is providing them at no cost.

 An unidentified person who answered the phone at the church's media center said no one was immediately available for comment.

-Symptoms of measles include runny nose, fever and a red-spotted rash.
+Symptoms of measles include a high fever, runny nose, and a red-spotted rash.
 Most people recover, but measles can lead to serious complications including pneumonia, brain swelling and even death in some cases.
+"The disease can be particularly severe in young children who are not immunized," Fredericks-James noted.

 Measles has sickened more than 700 people in 22 U.S. states so far this year — the largest number of cases in 25 years.
 Federal officials saying the resurgence is largely driven by misinformation about vaccines; unvaccinated people are vulnerable to the spread of the virus when cases are brought back from overseas.